Freaky-coder05/animepahe-cli/README.md

 ## 🔧 Technical Details

+### Self-Updating Feature
+- Use `--upgrade` to automatically download and install the latest version
+- The upgrade argument can be used independently without any other flags
+- Automatically checks for updates and replaces the current executable
+- Maintains backward compatibility with existing configurations

 ### Quality Selection
 - **`-1`**: Selects the lowest available quality
 - **`0`**: Selects the maximum available quality (default behavior)